Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 	9. On the left side of User Settings scroll down until you find Advanced and click this, you should now see at the top Developer Mode.
 Turn this on.

 	10. Go back to your discord server and at the top left is your servers name, Right click on this and you should Now have Copy Server ID as the last option in the dropdown.
 If you do not see Copy Server ID than you did not turn on Developer Mode.

-	11. Go back to VGS_ASA_Server_Controller_Start.bat file and paste in the ID to correct location.
+	11. Go back to default.json file and paste in the ID to correct location.
 Do this for all the ID's you need.
 		Find the bot in the player list right click and copy ID, right click on channels and click copy ID.

-	12. 	when you get to the line ::DONT TOUCH ANYTHING BELOW THIS LINE UNLESS YOU KNOW WHAT YOU ARE DOING OR YOU WILL BREAK THINGS!!
-Stop and save the file.

-	13. If you have made it this far Congratulations you should be ready to start your bot by double clicking on VGS_ASA_Server_Controller_Start.bat found in VGS_ASA_Server_Control_Bot folder.
+	12. If you have made it this far Congratulations you should be ready to start your bot by double clicking on VGS_ASA_Server_Controller_Start.bat found in VGS_ASA_Server_Control_Bot folder.
 You should than be able to go to your discord and see your bot online now.